Wololoeren/Distastic-Rules/README.md

 **Rollover**: When all 6 dice has been set aside doing a damage roll, note the sum and pick up all the dice and start over any dice set aside adds to the sum.
 Rollover can occure multiple times for one damage roll.
 Dice set aside continues counting up after Rollover

-**Health**: Players cannot gain more health than their first starting class, but you may regain health with healing abilities.
+**Health**: Players cannot gain more health than their first starting class, but you may regain lost health with healing abilities.

 **Passive**: Always do this when triggered.